For Filipinos – Para sa mga Pilipino

 - The Consulate of the Philippines in Finland reopened on 16 July 2020.
 However, Philippine tourist visas are not yet processed except in exceptional cases, wait for a separate notification.
 Note: the new address is in Espoo.

-- Finland will reopen an embassy in Manila on 1 November 2020.
+- Finland reopened an embassy in Manila on 1 November 2020.
 For the time being, however, the embassy does not yet handle Finnish visas or residence permits.
 Later, Schengen visas and residence permits to Finland will be obtained through the Finnish Embassy, which in turn uses an office called VFS Global.
 Wait for the notification to start.
 Follow the information provided by the Embassy and Finland’s Ministry for Foreign Affairs.

 - Filipinos will soon be allowed to go abroad again.
 More information later.